-...
-It was a temple of some sort, though most of the giant columns had collapsed, and right in the middle of it were a hundred frozen ghosts.
+...It was a temple of some sort, though most of the giant columns had collapsed, and right in the middle of it were a hundred frozen ghosts.
 They just sort of hung in the air, half ice, half nothing...

-Treasure is treated as normal.
 A wizard gains 100 experience points if his warband slays the worm.